bonsaiERP/bonsaiERP/INSTALL.md

-# Bonsai installation with passenger on Linux (Ubuntu-Mint)
+# Bonsai installation with passenger on Ubuntu, Linux-Mint

 ## Instaling Ruby (RVM)
 Install the following